nerdo/js-routing/README.md

 ## Nested Routing

 You may "nest" routes.
-This allows you to have parent routes that partially match a URL, and child routes which route to path identifiers relative to the parent or "nest" path identifier.
+This allows you to have parent routes that partially match an idenntifier, and child routes which route relative to the parent or "nest" identifier.

 Nests must be defined using expanded array form by adding the `{ isNest: true }` property.